0x80/firestore-facade/packages/facade/README.md

 configuration file to the `generate-facade` command:

 `npx generate-facade ./src/my-document-types-config.ts`

+Or if you use Yarn:

+`yarn run generate-facade ./src/my-document-types-config.ts`

 This should create a file named `facade.ts` containing the facade factory function in the same location as the supplied config file.